KindSIGHT is OPEN to help you!

 Telehealth consultation appointments with Dr Katherine Smallcombe are available to assist you in maintaining optimal eye health, particularly for high-risk patients.

 A valid referral from your Optometrist or Family practitioner is still required for the consultation which is conducted either by telephone, Skype or FaceTime.
 Please call KindSIGHT on 07 3063 1600 to arrange an appointment.

-- Hand washing station at clinic entrance
+- Handwashing station at the clinic entrance

-- Screening for high risk patients through SMS text messaging and telephone calls
+- Screening for high-risk patients through SMS text messaging and telephone calls

 - Availability of TELEHEALTH for non-urgent conditions and patients wishing to self-isolate